 Thus, does a marvelous purity shone forth in both.
 However, in the Son this purity is more glorious, for by its very nature it was removed from all occasion of taint; but in the Mother this purity exists because of grace.
 In fact, by a reason inherent to her very nature, Mary should have contracted the taint of sin.
 However, as the future Mother of the Most Pure, she had to be all pure from the very first instant of her conception.
 As one can see, everything in the life of this mother was in harmony with the blessed purity which she among men was the first and the last to receive. (p.
 178)

-Even the very words “immaculate conception” mean something different in the Orthodox context than the Roman Catholic one.
-Orthodox understand “immaculate conception” to refer to the Theotokos’ parents conceiving her without the lust of passion—this is an extremely common idea in the writings of a plethora of saints, beginning in the seventh century.
+Orthodox understand the Theotokos’ conception to be all pure due to her parents conceiving her without the lust of passion—this is an extremely common idea in the writings of a plethora of saints, beginning in the seventh century.

 Additionally, a careful reader of history would notice that Gulovich does not cite the Greek (which the book is printed in), but rather French (which means his article is in effect presenting a translation of a translation of a translation).